FMCG GST Rate List Page — FINAL Corrected Content (2 July 2026)

 |---|---|---|---|

 Note on chips: This is a specific change many billing systems have missed.
-Potato chips, which were at 18%, are now at 5%.
-If your billing software was not updated after September 22, 2025, it likely still shows 18%.
+Potato chips, which were at 12–18% depending on classification, are now at 5%.
+If your billing software was not updated after September 22, 2025, it likely still shows the old rate.

 Other 5% Items